top of page

 Portfolio & CV - Search Step 6 Diamond.jpg

-I ran around 7 usability testing sessions, which consisted of two parts:
+I ran 7 usability testing sessions, which consisted of 2 parts:

 • testing the existing solution on the live product,